richardTowers/prat/README.md

 prat - slow, unscalable, centralised revision control system
 ============================================================

-Prat is a reimplementation of Git, using postgresql as the storage layer and ruby instead of C.
+Prat is a reimplementation of Git using Postgresql as the storage layer (instead of the .git directory on the local filesystem) and Ruby (instead of C).

 It's a learning exercise.
 Don't use this in production.